redfoxofwealden/oxnead-pub-quiz/README.md

 At the end of the game one of the three pages will be displayed depending on the score achieved.

-If the user all the questions and gets one or more within the time limit it displays the score as shown below.
+If the user answers all the questions and gets one or more correct within the time limit it displays the score as shown below.

 ![score page](readme/quiz-score-result.png)

-If the user does not answer within the time limit, the game will stop and the message shown below is displayed.
+If the user does not answer all the questions within the time limit, the game will stop and the message shown below is displayed.

 ![times up page](readme/times-up-result.png)

-If the player gets all the questions right within the alloted time a congratulatory message is displayed as below.
+If the player gets all the questions right within the time limit a congratulatory message is displayed as below.

 ![congratulation page](readme/congrats-all-questions-result.png)